nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 **Logos is only as useful as the resources and features you have inside of it.** If you want to access the top commentaries, lexicons, and Bible dictionaries, you need to have them in Logos.

-When I first purchased Logos in 2009, I bought an entry-level library package and expected it to somehow perform exegetical magic.
+When I first purchased Logos in 2009, I bought an entry-level library and expected it to somehow perform exegetical magic.
 Eventually, I realized that Logos isn’t going to magically revolutionize my study of the Bible simply by buying any package.

 > **_You need to know what you want Logos to do for you and ensure you are getting the right features and resources to accomplish your desired task._**